 fjDecel is the force determined according to the equation calculating Fj in paragraph 4.3.1.4.4. of this annex at reference speed point j, N;

-cd is the dynamometer set coefficient as defined in paragraph 6.5.2.1. of this annex, N/(km/h)².
+fdj is the force determined to the equation calculating Fj in paragraph 6.5.2.1. of this annex at reference speed point j, N.

 Alternatively, at the request of the manufacturer, cd may be set to zero during the coastdown and for calculating fjDyno.